-Checklist Revise multiple drafts of dissertation with Chair. • The defense date must be at least one month before the last day of classes to ensure credit for completion during that semester.
+Ch ecklist Revise multiple drafts of dissertation with Chair.
+Schedule a date for the defense in consultation with the Chair and committee members.
+The defense date must be at least one month before the last day of classes to ensure credit for completion during that semester.
 (Note: The summer "semester" last class day is on the last day of the second summer session.)
 Give digital or hard copy to committee members (ask their preference) at least one week before the defense.
-Schedule a space for the meeting with the Psychology Department Office Manager.
-Let her know the meeting is for a thesis defense, so she can notify the Graduate School as required.
-Defense.
-Bring multiple copies of signature pages to the defense.
-We suggest that you have your signature page checked the School of Graduate Studies before you obtain the signatures at your defense.
-If the student is not planning to order any printed, bound copies of their dissertation, the signature pages can be on regular paper.
-If the student does want printed, bound copies, they must use bond paper (see Graduate School website).
-Revise and get signatures if necessary.
-Submit an electronic copy of the final dissertation draft to the Department Chair and the Psychology Department Office Manager.
-Submit at least one copy and the signature pages to the Psychology Department Office Manager so that she can acquire the Department Chair's signature.
-Submit signed signature pages (on bond or regular paper) AND one copy of the manuscript on regular paper by the Graduate School Thesis/Dissertation deadline (approximately one month) prior to the last day of regular classes to the School of Graduate Studies.
-Make your submission to the School of Graduate Studies.
+Schedule a space for the meeting with the office manager.
+Let the office manager know the meeting is for a dissertation defense and to notify the Graduate School as required.
+Defense. o If the student wants printed, bound copies, they must use bond paper (see Graduate School website). П Revise the thesis document given feedback from defense meeting In lieu of signatures, your discontation shairmore an will send a final ref version of the In lieu of signatures, your dissertation chairperson will send a final pdf version of the dissertation via email (see text below) to the following: thesis@appstate.edu , psychology department chairperson and administrative assistant, PsyD program director, and all committee members.
+"Attached is [name] MA thesis as approved by their committee members.
+All committee members (along with our department chair and program director) are cc'd here.
+The thesis uses the APA 7th edition publication manual for style." П Submit committee-approved version to the School of Graduate Studies as a single file.
 The graduate school will review your manuscript (plan on 10-14 days).
 You will be contacted via email as soon as your manuscript has been reviewed.
-In the case that a manuscript is submitted to the Graduate School and is found to have egregious errors, it will be returned to you, the student, without reader feedback from the Graduate School. Ц Once you have received your reviewed manuscript, complete any edits and return the manuscript on regular paper to the School of Graduate Studies. Ш The graduate school will check your edits (expect 1-2 days) and ensure they have been completed.
-Once you have been cleared to print your final manuscript (to be bound), you will then receive an email with further instructions. Ц At this time you may submit to the School of Graduate Studies by the "Completed Thesis/Dissertation" Deadline:

-o copies of your final manuscript to be bound,

-- o a PDF of your manuscript, - o the index form, - o the release form, - o the routing form, and - a copy of the student accounts receipt showing you paid the binding fee (if applicable) - □ At this time, the Dean of the School of Graduate Studies will sign your thesis/dissertation signature pages.
-The Office of Graduate Records will be notified to change your thesis grade to "S," and your thesis/dissertation process is complete.
-The Graduate School will submit your copies for binding (if applicable). □ The Graduate School will also post your thesis/dissertation in the online repository, which is indexed by WorldCat. □ If students want printed, bound copies of their thesis, follow the additional steps explained on the Graduate School website, including payment of a fee.
+Once you have received your reviewed manuscript, complete any edits and return the manuscript.
+The graduate school will check your edits (expect 1-2 days) and ensure they have been completed.
+Once you have been cleared, you will then receive an email from the Graduate School with further instructions.
+At this time you may submit to the School of Graduate Studies, by the "Completed Dissertation" deadline: copies of your final manuscript to be bound (if applicable), o a PDF of your manuscript, o the index form, o the release form, o the routing form, and o a copy of the student accounts receipt showing you paid the binding fee (if applicable) At this time, The Office of Graduate Records will be notified to change your dissertation grade to "S," and your dissertation process is complete.
+The Graduate School will submit П your copies for binding (if applicable).
+The Creducte School will also past your discontation in the online repositors, which is The Graduate School will also post your dissertation in the online repository, which is indexed by WorldCat indexed by WorldCat.
+If students want printed, bound copies of their dissertation, follow the additional steps ш explained on the Graduate School website (https://graduate.appstate.edu/enrolled- students/theses-and-dissertations), including payment of a fee. students/theses-and-dissertations), including payment of a fee.